emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. It has a recommendations, collections, and an AI. ✔️

 ***
+## Hexa
+### Score: 19/20
+1. Streams load very fast. ✔️
+1. Content is 1080p, and can be lowered. ✔️
+1. Finds streams consistently for both new and old content. ✔️
+1. Has 13 servers, but does not auto-switch if ones fails. ⚠️
+1. Site does have episode auto-next. ✔️
+1. UI is very nice, feels modern and search works well. ✔️
+1. Has built in subs for most content and allows adjustments. ✔️
+1. Has movies, shows and anime. ✔️
+1. Site does have watchlists and continue watching. ✔️
+1. Site has collections, recommendations and mood search. ✔️

+***
 ## Broflix
 ### Score: 17/20
 1. Streams load very fast. ✔️